 To remove some of the barriers to making crafts with your kids, like “It takes too long” or “I don’t have the supplies that I need for that craft” or “It is just too much mess!” we have come up with a solution.
 Every single craft on this website sticks to a master list of supplies that are reasonably priced, easy to obtain and fit into one bag.
 Not only that, the supplies we have chosen are designed to limit the mess.
 Not to say that things won’t ever get a little messy, but this approach will help control the chaos.
 Give it a try.
 Fill your bag using our master list and tell me what you think!

-Save this haunted house craft for later.
+Save this Halloween craft for later.
 Pin it to your favorite Pinterest board…

 Step 1: Cut Out the Haunted House